THE VOLGA GERMANS IN PORTLAND

 Jacob Kanzler Monument on the Eagle Creek Trail in the Columbia River Gorge.
 Courtesy of Steve Schreiber.

-Jacob Kanzler took an active part in organizing the Portland Opera Association and the Portland Junior Symphony Orchestra Association.
-For many years he has been a member of the executive boards of both organizations.
-He is president of the Portland Fest Chor.
+Kanzler was active in organizing the Portland Opera Association and the Portland Junior Symphony Orchestra Association.
+For many years, he has been a member of the executive boards of both organizations.
+He was the president of the Portland Fest Chor.

-As judge of the circuit court of Multnomah county, Jacob Kanzler is held in high esteem by the general public as well as the legal profession, and his enviable record as lawyer, military officer and overseas veteran, banker, jurist and public-spirited citizen has gained for him the confidence and deep respect of the people of his city and state.
+As a judge of the Circuit Court of Multnomah County, Jacob Kanzler is highly regarded by both the general public and the legal profession.
+His enviable record as a lawyer, military officer, overseas veteran, banker, jurist, and public-spirited citizen has gained him the confidence and deep respect of the people of his city and state.

 Picture